 There is a lot of discussion around genetic testing to see if you have an inherited gene that can lead to cancer.
 There is a low likelihood that lung cancer runs in your family.
 As of now, the BRAF gene mutation is the only one known to have a hereditary link to lung cancer.
 However, the BRAF gene can also mutate due to environmental exposure.
 Genetic testing could be done if genomic testing indicated that you have a BRAF mutation.
 This could help others in your family know if they should be tested for this mutation and so they can be screened for cancer at an earlier age than usual.

 How Does the Future Look for Lung Cancer Patients?

 In the upcoming years, lung cancer treatment will become even more personalized.
 Knowing that we can treat lung cancer based on biomarkers has opened the door to many clinical research studies to find the most effective first-line of treatment using targeted therapies, immunotherapies, and combinations of cancer treatments.

-Cancer Care Centers of Brevard is also part of the US Oncology Research program, committed to researching and implementing new cancer treatments right here in Florida.
+Cancer Care Centers of Brevard participates in clinical trials through Sarah Cannon Research Institute (SCRI), a joint venture with US Oncology Research, and is committed to researching and implementing new cancer treatments right here in Florida.
 If you have received a lung cancer diagnosis and would like a consultation with one of our lung cancer specialists, or you would like a second opinion, request an appointment at a location convenient for you in Brevard County.

 Original Post Date, November 19, 2020.
 Revised, November 17, 2021.